mikemattner/mikemattner.com/articles/built-with-nuxt.md

 description: Building with a more modern development experience.

 ---
 **9/10/29** – This is now deprecated as far as my approach to importing content is concerned.
 I'm still largely storing page data in yaml files, but am now using Forestry as a CMS for markdown files.
+It's super simple.

 ### Introduction